gravitational/careers/challenges/fullstack/challenge.md

 * Scope creep.
 Candidates have tried to implement too much and ran out of time.
    * Avoid implementing an overly complex solution just to show that you are capable of writing a complex feature.
 Instead, if you think something could be made more complex in a full-fledged app, leave a comment about it and move on with a solution which solves the problem at hand.
    * For example, there is no need to implement a pluggable auth system which in the future would let you easily switch between different auth methods.
 It is better to focus on implementing a single auth method.
-* Avoid using unnecessary 3rd party dependencies.
 * Error handling.
 We pay extra attention to error handling.
 Make sure that they are properly handled and not ignored.
-* URL navigation is a big part of great UX, do not ignore it.
-* Keep your CSS simple but not simpler.
-Do not waste your time on animations, instead make sure that an extra character does not destroy your layout.
+* Keep your CSS simple.
+We are not looking for animations or complex themes, but do want to see a responsive app that looks good on various screen sizes.
+Make sure that a long directory name doesn't break your layout.
 * Make sure that your code is secured and your application is not vulnerable to common web security vulnerabilities.
     * Recommended resources: